Mechanism of self-organization in point vortex system: Introduction

 \section{Introduction}

-In this paper, we propose a general mechanism of the self-organization for the two-dimensional (2D) point vortex system consisting of either single-sign or double-sign vortices through a newly obtained kinetic equation.
-The kinetic equation clearly elucidates the mechanism of the self-organization, in other words, the condensation of the same-sign vortices.
+In this paper, we propose a general mechanism of the self-organization for the two-dimensional (2D) point vortex system composed of double-sign vortices through a newly obtained kinetic equation.
+The kinetic equation clearly elucidates the mechanism of the self-organization, in other words, a condensation of the same-sign vortices and a separation of the different-sign vortices.

+At first, let us briefly introduce a hierarchy of the plasma kinetic equations.
+There are several equations with different scales.
+The most microscopic equation is the Klimontovich equation which describes a time evolution of a microscopic phase density $\hat{f}_{\alpha}(\vr, \vec{v},t)$ for the $\alpha$-th plasma species with the charge $q_{\alpha}$ and the mass $m_{\alpha}$ in a six-dimensional phase space